-As indicated by Fig. 1 there is no apparent relationship between the size of the prediction error and the crosscorrelation coefficient for any of the Portuguese site pairs considered here.
+There is no apparent relationship between the size of the prediction error and the cross-correlation coefficient for any of the site pairs considered here.
 Furthermore, the cross-correlation coefficient is unable to indicate the sign of the prediction error.
 It can only be assumed that these large prediction errors are due to the fundamental limitations of the orographic model and to a lesser extent, the prevailing atmospheric conditions.
 It may be concluded that a high level of cross-correlation is not by itself, always a good indication of the potential for WAsP to make an accurate prediction.
 An additional orographic indicator is also needed for sites situated in rugged terrain.